BTCS Inc. To Participate In Fireside Chat With Blockdaemon Hosted By H.C. Wainwright

-(MENAFN- GlobeNewsWire - Nasdaq) Silver Spring, MD, Jan.
-21, 2025 (GLOBE NEWSWIRE) -- BTCS Inc. (Nasdaq: BTCS) (“BTCS” or the“Company”), a leader in blockchain infrastructure and technology, is pleased to announce its participation in a fireside chat hosted by H.C.
+BTCS Inc. (Nasdaq: BTCS) (“BTCS” or the“Company”), a leader in blockchain infrastructure and technology, has announced its participation in a fireside chat hosted by H.C.
 Wainwright & Co.

 Details of the Fireside Chat:

-This dynamic panel will discuss the latest innovations in blockchain technology, insights into the rapidly evolving Ethereum ecosystem, and BTCS role as a participant in Ethereum's infrastructure.
+This dynamic panel will discuss the latest innovations in blockchain technology, insights into the rapidly evolving Ethereum ecosystem, and BTCS's role as a participant in Ethereum's infrastructure.

-Charles Allen, CEO of BTCS, stated,“We are thrilled to collaborate with H.C.
-Wainwright and Freddy to share insights on the future of blockchain and Ethereum's transformative potential.
-This event underscores BTCS's commitment to advancing blockchain infrastructure and fostering meaningful industry dialogue.”

 About BTCS: